 - a pink slip (NSW)

-Receipts, stickers or other records of service that do not show the mechanic’s report on the car’s condition are not acceptable.
+Receipts, stickers or other records of service that don't show the mechanic’s report on the car’s condition aren't acceptable.

 What to do if you service your own car

 If you are a qualified mechanic, you can sign off on your own service form.
-If you service your own car and do not have any qualifications as a professional mechanic, you may take your car to any mechanic and ask them to complete the inspection.
+If you service your own car and don't have any qualifications as a professional mechanic, you may take your car to any mechanic and ask them to complete the inspection.

 How to upload a service report